Montana Sapphire Necklace, Trio Drop Pendant

 **Montana sapphires are natural stones that vary in shades of color and may not look exactly like the picture but will be varying shades of blue/green to blue.

-IS THIS A GIFT?
-Want a gift card placed?
+Is this a Gift?
+We are happy to include your message.
 Simply place your name and message in the white box at check out that says "Notes to Distinctly".
 We do NOT put receipts in our packages.

 Sapphire Size Guide